Charlenesoh/ASG1/README.md

 Readme template for interactive development module
 # Aignment 1 Interative Development : Personal Portfolio

 This Website is a personal portfolio , it mainly presents my personal life to employers.
-I have 3 pages in total, A mainpage , Resume page and
+I have 3 pages in total, A mainpage , Resume page and Artwork

 ## Design Process